organicmaps/organicmaps.github.io/README.md

 ## Taxonomy and F.A.Q. architecture

-Each MD page in `/faq/` has taxonomies defined in header.
+Each MD page in `/faq/` has one or more taxonomy defined in header.
 E.g.:

 ```yaml
 taxonomies: